Fanny37/Portfolio/README.md

-# Welcome to Workshop Portfolio en Symfony 👋
+# Welcome to Fanny Lemaitre-Hermenier Portfolio 👋

-## Show your support

-Give a ⭐️ if this project helped you!

-***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+Using php/Symfony